andy-guttridge/tribehub_react/README.md

 - How to use the `:global` selector in CSS to ensure styles are overriden in a React component from [Stack Overflow](https://stackoverflow.com/questions/42191671/css-modules-reactjs-parent-and-child-css-classes-in-different-components)
 - How to use `require` to ensure webpack processes local images is from [Stack Overflow](https://stackoverflow.com/questions/34582405/react-wont-load-local-images)
 - How to use CSS filters to colour a SVG is from [Stack Overflow](https://stackoverflow.com/questions/22252472/how-can-i-change-the-color-of-an-svg-element)
+- How to define a CSS class as part of a DaisyUI theme is from [GitHub](https://github.com/saadeghi/daisyui/discussions/640)
 - How to iterate over they keys of a JavaScript object in React is from [Stack Overflow](https://stackoverflow.com/questions/40803828/how-can-i-map-through-an-object-in-reactjs)
 - Technique for handling multiple selection elements in controlled React forms is from [Stack Overflow](https://stackoverflow.com/questions/50090335/how-handle-multiple-select-form-in-reactjs)
 - How to correctly use the useCallback hook to declare a function outside of useEffect and call from inside useEffect to enable code reuse is from [Stack Overflow](https://stackoverflow.com/questions/56410369/can-i-call-separate-function-in-useeffect)